-- PO1 Demonstrate mastery in principles and practices in the field of the built environment at local, strategic, national and international levels. - PO2 Demonstrate skills in applying methods and techniques across a variety of context and practice in the field of the built environment. - PO3 Demonstrate the capability to relate ideas and solutions to diverse problems and issues in the field of the built environment. - PO4 Demonstrate research capabilities in the field of the built environment with minimal supervision and adhere to legal, ethical and professional codes of practice. - PO5 Demonstrate leadership qualities through effective communication and team working with peers and stakeholders to overcome diverse challenges within the field of the built environment. - PO6 Demonstrate critical thinking and scientific approach to effectively overcome issues and challenges in the field of the built environment.
+- PO1 Demonstrate mastery in principles and practices in the field of the built environment at local, strategic, national and international levels. - PO2 Demonstrate skills in applying methods and techniques across a variety of context and practice in the field of the built environment. - PO3 Demonstrate the capability to relate ideas and solutions to diverse problems and issues in the field of the built environment. - PO4 Demonstrate research capabilities in the field of the built environment with minimal supervision and adhere to legal, ethical and professional codes of practice.

+Demonstrate leadership qualities through effective communication and team working with peers and PO5 stakeholders to overcome diverse challenges within the field of the built environment.

+PO6 Demonstrate critical thinking and scientific approach to effectively overcome issues and challenges in the field of the built environment.
-Mode of Study Full-time

-Minimum Duration 1 1⁄2 years

-Maximum Duration 4 Years
+Mode of Study Full-time Minimum Duration 1 1⁄2 years Maximum Duration 4 Years

-Classification Credit Hours Percentage
+Classification Credit Total Credit

-1. University

-a.
-General 3 100
+1.University General 3

-b.
-Research Methodology 3
+2.Research Methodology 3 6

-2. Dissertation - 0

-Total 6 100
+3.Research (Thesis) 0

-For the award of Master of Philosophy the students should pass all courses including the completion of Dissertation.
+For the award of Master of Philosophy, the students should pass all courses including the completion of thesis.